 The drink is sold in 3.4-ounce bottles and contains ingredients like B-cylodextrin, Korean pear extract, dihydromyricetin and more to reduce alcohol’s effects on your liver and help you wake up ready to go.

 You can choose between the original formula and a sugar-free option that is sweetened with the natural sweetener xylitol.

 The company website tells us that Morning Recovery works best if you take a serving directly after your last alcoholic drink.
 The longer you sleep, the more time the active ingredients have to work, and the better you will feel in the morning.

 Morning Recovery is the invention of Sisun Lee, a former product manager at Uber, Facebook, and Tesla.

 A trip to South Korea, showed him how reliant the country’s businessmen were on “hangover cures” to make it through workdays after a late night, alcohol-infused business meetings.

 Believing that opportunities existed to market a similar product in America, Lee founded 82 Labs to make Morning Recovery a reality.

-Flare.com tells us Lee believes it’s a misconception that Morning Recovery can prevent hangovers altogether.
-Instead, the product is designed to “boost the body’s response to alcohol” so that you can metabolize it more efficiently.
+Notably, Morning Recovery doesn’t claim to prevent hangovers altogether.
+Instead, the product website states that it is designed to “boost the body’s response to alcohol” so that you can metabolize it more efficiently.